Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model: Summary and perspectives

 \section{Summary and perspectives}

-In this review, mainly four kinds of phase transitions were explored in the circumstances where magnetic field is present: chiral symmetry breaking and restoration, neutral pseudoscalar superfluidity, charged pion superfluidity and charged rho superconductivity.
-Among these transitions, chiral symmetry breaking and restoration attracts the most attentions in high energy nuclear physics thus was studied with great details in Sec.\ref{sec:chiral}.
-Especially, we revisited the unsolved problems of inverse magnetic catalysis effect and the competition between chiral density wave and solitonic modulation.
-By adopting reasonable schemes, some satisfactory conclusions can be drawn: the coupling running with $eB$ at zero temperature is capable of consistently explaining the decreasing of $\pi^0$ mass and the IMCE found in LQCD; the CDW phase favors over the SM phase for baryon chemical potential well away from the cutoff.
-On the other hand, based on the ansatz of either homogeneous or inhomogeneous chiral condensate, de Haas-van Alphen oscillation was found in the $\mu_{\rm B}-eB$ phase diagram.
-But that is missing in the $\Omega-eB$ phase diagram even though the effect of $\Omega$ was found to be $\mu_{\rm B}$-like in Ref.~\cite{Chen:2015hfc}.
-The reason is that there are a series of angular momentum dependent "$\mu_{\rm B}$'s" which are so close to each other that no deep dip can be developed for dHvA oscillation.
-By the way, the study of color superconductivity in Sec.\ref{subsec:CSRM} also found the dHvA oscillation in the phase boundary.
+In this review, mainly four kinds of phase transitions were explored in the circumstances where magnetic fields are present: chiral symmetry breaking and restoration, neutral pseudoscalar superfluidity, charged pion superfluidity and charged rho superconductivity.
+Among these transitions, chiral symmetry breaking and restoration attracts the most attention in high energy nuclear physics and was thus studied with great details in Sec.\ref{sec:chiral}.
+In particular, we revisited the unsolved problems of the inverse magnetic catalysis effect and the competition between the chiral density wave and solitonic modulation phases.
+By adopting reasonable schemes, it was shown that some satisfactory conclusions can be drawn: the coupling running with $eB$ at zero temperature is capable of consistently explaining the decreasing of $\pi^0$ mass and the IMCE found in LQCD; the CDW phase is favored over the SM phase for the baryon chemical potential well away from the cutoff.
+On the other hand, based on the ansatz of either homogeneous or inhomogeneous chiral condensate, the de Haas-van Alphen oscillation was found in the $\mu_{\rm B}-eB$ phase diagram.
+But the oscillation is missing in the $\Omega-eB$ phase diagram even though the effect of $\Omega$ was found to be $\mu_{\rm B}$-like in Ref.~\cite{Chen:2015hfc}.
+The reason is that there are a series of angular momentum dependent "$\mu_{\rm B}$'s" which are so close to each other that deep dip cannot be developed for the dHvA oscillation.
+Incidentally, the study of color superconductivity in Sec.\ref{subsec:CSRM} also found the dHvA oscillation in the phase boundary.
 As mentioned, further work is still demanded to clarify the true $\mu_{\rm B}-eB$ phase diagram when CDW, SM and 2SC phases are all considered on the same basis.